Constrained Stochastic Recursive Momentum Successive Convex Approximation: Proposed Algorithm

 \subsubsection{Assumptions on \eqref{pc}}

-Application of CoSTA requires \eqref{pc} to satisfy five key properties: problem should be well-defined on $\cX$, initial $\x_1$ should be feasible, all functions should be smooth and Lipschitz-continuous, variance of the objective gradient should be bounded, and finally MFCQ.
+Application of CoSTA requires \eqref{pc} to satisfy five key properties: problem should be well-defined on $\cX$, initial $\x_1$ should be feasible, $f,g_j$s and $h_i$s should be smooth and Lipschitz-continuous, variance of the objective gradient should be bounded, and finally MFCQ.

 \begin{assumption} The feasible set is subsumed by the domain set $\cD$, i.e., $\cX \subseteq \cD$. \end{assumption}

 \begin{assumption} The algorithm is initialized with a feasible $\x_1$ such that $F(\x_1)-F^\star \leq B_1$. \end{assumption}